mathenaangeles/Pluto/README.md

 # Pluto

-Pluto is a Llama-based agentic RAG system that generates detailed and accurate business valuation reports.
+Pluto is an agentic RAG system that generates detailed and accurate business valuation reports.
+It was built using [Llama 3](https://llama.meta.com/), [LlamaIndex](https://www.llamaindex.ai/), and [Together AI](https://www.together.ai/).

 ## Getting Started
 1. Create a virtual environment and activate it.